cubansj/AI-Finance/README.md

 - Java (JDK)
 - Node.js
 - NPM
-- IntelliJ IDEA (or any preferred Java IDE)
 - Redis
+- IntelliJ IDEA (or any preferred Java IDE, We highly recommend you to use IDEA for backend code and VScode for frontend code.)

 ## Backend Setup